 My hope is that helping professionals will find this page and be encouraged.
-Everyone struggles and everyone makes mistakes.
-Everyone experiences anger, sadness, frustration and pain.
 All too often, helpers and healers spend so much time taking care of everyone else that they forget to take care of themselves.
 Don’t let that be you.

-We offer helpers and healers a safe, confidential and non-judgmental space where true healing can happen without shame and embarrassment.
+I offer helpers and healers a safe, confidential and judgmental-free zone where true healing can happen without shame and embarrassment.

 Compassion fatigue functions on an equal opportunity basis, affecting all professionals who work in human services — counselors, pastors, nurses, doctors, teachers, social workers, case workers, midwives, body-workers, fire people, police officers and more.